Region of Ossium.png

 Marshstand Skerry

 Standing in the Drownbark Forest, the Marshstand Skerry is a low rock that allegedly used to be tended by a ghulai of the Bone Serpent.
 It has apparently been abandoned since the territory was first invaded - allegedly since before the Webwood fell.
 The rock is surrounded by decades or perhaps even centuries worth of bones from creatures - some of them clearly humans or orcs - drowned or interred in the marshy waters to rot.
-The place has a poor reputation - it is both considered to be haunted and also known to be home to especially large, viciously bloodthirsty insects similar to mosquitos.
-More information about Marshstand Skerry can be found in the Thousands or more wind of fortune.
+The place has a poor reputation - it is both considered to be haunted and also known to be home to especially large, viciously bloodthirsty insects similar to mosquitoes.
+Marshstand Skerry is now overseen by the Cabalist of the Hollow Stone who ensures the appropriate sacrifices are made each season to harness its power.

 Vale of the Sunless Depths